We Are Open!

 Dear Clients and Families,

-We are sad to inform you that we’ve decided to temporarily close our day center for the next two weeks starting this Thursday, March 19th.
+We are sad to inform you that we’ve decided to temporarily close our day center for the next several weeks starting this Thursday, March 19th.
 We are doing this to keep everyone safe and to limit the spread of the coronavirus (COVID-19) as per the CDC and other government authorities.